oracle-livelabs/cloud-database-services/exadata-database-service-on-cc/introduction/introduction.md

 The deployment will require that at least one reliable NTP server is available and is accessible to the control plane servers and to all of the servers on the client network.
 You can register up to three NTP servers as part of the Exadata Cloud@Customer deployment to ensure coverage in case a server becomes unavailable.

-The Oracle Cloud Operations team can use the OCI Web Console or REST APIs over an HTTPS or SSH connection to manage the infrastructure.
+The Oracle Cloud Operations team can use the OCI Console or REST APIs over an HTTPS or SSH connection to manage the infrastructure.
 Their HTTPS connections travels to the infrastructure through the Oracle service tenancy via the admin VCN, and then through the persistent, secure automation tunnel.